+The Former Fort Ord lands should have gateways that give entry points distinction.
 The entrance, or gateway, into a city, neighborhood, or significant park can vary in form and scale.
 There are three basic details that create a memorable gateway.